-- Needs: For City Council to consider a City-initiated amendment to the Land Use Element of the General Plan to make the following changes to the Land Use Element's Land Use Map (Figure LU-6) and Sphere of Influence Map (Figure LU-1) and to Prezone a 1.4 acre parcel: - a.
-Amend Figure LU-6 to redesignate 60 lots developed with urban uses located in the historic downtown (between Vine Street and the UP Railroad and between 10th and 21st Streets, to make their land use designations more-closely conform to zoning applied by the Uptown/Town Centre Specific Plan. - b.
+For City Council to consider a City-initiated amendment to the Land Use Element of the General Plan to make the following changes to the Land Use Element's Land Use Map (Figure LU-6) and Sphere of Influence Map (Figure LU-1) and to Prezone a 1.4 acre parcel:

+- a.
+Amend Figure LU-6 to clarify land use designations for 60 lots in the historic downtown (between Vine Street and the UP Railroad and between 10th and 21st Streets, to more-accurately reflect the applicable zoning. - b.
 Amend Figure LU-6 to remove the Chandler Ranch Specific Plan Overlay Land Use Designation from two adjacent properties (15 and 17 acres) located north side of Union Road at the eastern boundary of the City. - c.
 Amend Figure LU-6 to pre-designate a 1.4 acre parcel, located on the western City boundary, south of Pacific Avenue for Residential Single Family, 4 units per acre (RSF-4) land use.
 Prezone 13-003 will establish R-1 zoning on the 1.4 acre parcel to match the existing zoning of adjacent parcels within City limits. - d.
-Amend Figure LU-1 to show the Sphere of Influence Boundaries as updated by LAFCO on February 21, 2013. - Facts:1.The Uptown/Town Centre Specific Plan was adopted on May 3, 2011.
-Zoning for the specific plan area was a part of this adoption. - 2.
-Facts and analysis pertinent to the four components of the proposed general plan amendment are discussed in the Analysis and Conclusion Section, below. - 3.
-The proposed general plan amendment is a project that is subject to the California Environmental Quality Act (CEQA).
-An Initial Study has been prepared for this project that concludes that the amendment will not have a significant effect on the environment.
-A Negative Declaration has been prepared for this general plan amendment.
+Amend Figure LU-1 to show the Sphere of Influence Boundaries as updated by LAFCO on February 21, 2013.